- What are the advantages of using LEED for hospitality spaces?

 Convention Centers.
 A large building or complex of many buildings that are designed to host major conventions, trade shows, meetings and special events.
 Convention centers are typically located in urban, walkable areas and are capable of hosting thousands of attendees.
 Convention centers have a variety of unique features such as large-scale commercial kitchens and extensive freight and shipping operations facilities.

 Sports Venues.
-At the largest scale, sports venues include arenas and stadiums that serve as homes for professional sports teams and international sporting events, like the Olympics or the World Cup.
+At the largest scale, sports venues include arenas and stadiums that serve as homes for collegiate or professional sports teams and international sporting events, like the Olympics or the World Cup.
 Many communities and educational institutions also operate sports venues in support of competitive, recreational and intramural activities.

 Performing Arts Centers.
 Multi-use spaces and facilities with seating and staging including theaters, concert venues, opera houses, music halls and more.